-Although many of our competitors offer one or more of our services, we believe our primary competitive advantage is our ability to offer a wide array of customized services that cover a broad spectrum of eCommerce and business processes, including web-site design and hosting, kitting and assembly, order processing and shipment, credit card payment processing and customer service, thereby eliminating any need for our clients to coordinate these services from many different providers.
+Although many of our competitors offer one or more of our services, we believe our primary competitive advantage is our ability to offer a wide array of customized services marketed as PFSweb's End2End eCommerce[®] services, thereby eliminating any need for our clients to coordinate these services from many different providers.
 We believe we can differentiate ourselves by offering our clients a very broad range of eCommerce and business process services that address, in many cases, the entire value chain, from demand to delivery.